Canada Enrollment Agreement

 *Semester (payment period) is two 8-week Modules.
 The semester schedule is based upon the start date of the student.** Census period is the first 10 calendar days of each MOD.

-The amount of tuition and fees owed to the University are subtracted from the amount a student paid for tuition and fees.
+The amount of tuition and fees owed to the University and charges for equipment are subtracted from the amount a student paid for tuition and fees.
 If the amount owed is more than the amount paid to the student’s account, the student must make arrangements to pay the University the outstanding balance.
 Student balances that remain outstanding for a period of 90 days without payment will be forwarded to an agency for collection.
 Additional fees will apply and this further attempt to collect the outstanding debt will adversely affect a student’s permanent credit history.

 If the amount paid for institutional charges is more than the amount owed, a refund will be made available to the student within 45 days of the last day of attendance.